fitchtech/azure-devops/docs/steps/deploy/helmChart.md

 ## Steps Template Usage

 - The helmChart steps template uses the 'helm install/upgrade' command to deploy helm charts directly to a Kubernetes cluster
-- Alternatively the [helmManifest](helmManifest.md) steps template uses the 'helm template' command to render Helm charts into manifests which are deployed to Kubernetes
+- Alternatively, the [helmManifest](helmManifest.md) steps template uses the 'helm template' command to render Helm charts into manifests which are deployed to Kubernetes

 ## Insert Steps Template into Stages Template